1. Open your Tesla app and click on “Settings”

 A home battery is the missing piece to the home energy equation.
-Like the landline before the cellphone or the desktop computer before the laptop, the home has remained tethered to and dependent on the electrical grid, until now...
-A home battery provides energy independence, by powering your home even without the electrical grid, like during a power outage.
-When paired with solar panels, you can even go off grid.
+Like the landline before the cellphone or the desktop computer before the laptop, the home has remained tethered to and dependent on the energy grid, until now.
+A home battery provides energy independence, by powering your home even without the energy grid, like during a power outage.
+When paired with solar panels, you can even go off the energy grid.
 And on a daily basis, a home battery can make you money by optimizing when you use energy, by charging when energy is cheap and discharging when it’s most expensive.
 In short, a home battery has many different benefits.
 Swell is here to give you the information you need to decide whether a home battery makes sense for you.

-No. A home battery functions without solar panels by charging from the electrical grid.
+No. A home battery functions without solar panels by charging from the energy grid.
 Without solar panels, a home battery can power your home for up to 24 hours, but it can be sized to provide more or less power, depending on your usage.
 A home battery can also save you money every day by charging when electricity is cheapest, and discharging when it’s most expensive.
-Finally, home batteries can make you money, even without solar panels, by providing valuable grid services to the utility.
+Finally, home batteries can make you money, even without solar panels, by providing valuable energy grid services to the energy company.

 Absolutely.
 A home battery can pay for itself in just a few years in certain areas of the country.
 Whether and how much money you can save depends on where you live.
 In some areas, electricity prices are much higher during certain periods of the day, and a home battery can charge when electricity is cheap and discharge during those peak rate periods, saving you money every day.
 In other areas of the country, a home battery can enhance the value of solar panels and save you even more money than solar panels alone.

 Totally.
-A home battery can not only save you money, but it can actually make money for you by providing valuable services to the utility grid.
-We can enroll you in utility programs that will pay you to let Swell discharge the battery when you don’t need it and the utility needs your energy to address grid problems.
-By providing these “grid services”, you help the utility reduce the use of dirty peaking plants and increase the use of clean energy, like solar and wind.
-And you get paid, all without changing your energy usage
+A home battery can not only save you money, but it can make money for you by providing valuable services to the energy grid.
+We can enroll you in programs that will pay you to let Swell discharge the battery when you don’t need it and the energy company needs your energy to address grid problems.
+By providing these “energy grid services,” you help the energy company reduce the use of fossil fuel-powered plants and increase the use of clean energy, like solar and wind.
+And you get paid, all without changing your energy usage.

 All home batteries that Swell provides come with a manufacturer warranty of 10 years or more.
 That means if anything breaks in the first decade, you’re covered.
 And in reality, home batteries can keep working for 15 years or more.

-Old home batteries are a nightmare.
-For decades, home batteries were powered by the same lead acid chemistry that powers the spark plug and electrical system of gas engine cars.
-Imagine a room full of car batteries that require frequent maintenance and only last for a few years: that’s the original home battery.
-At Swell, we specialize in the new generation of smart, compact and powerful home batteries that use the same advanced lithium ion battery technology used in electric vehicles like the Tesla.
+At Swell, we specialize in the new generation of smart, compact and powerful home batteries that use the same advanced lithium-ion battery technology used in electric vehicles like the Tesla.
 The new home batteries require no planned maintenance or fuel, and they are compact enough to mount on a wall out of the way, like on the side of your house or in the garage.

 Home batteries include a few key components, the most obvious being a battery.
-The battery inside a home battery includes a number of battery modules, which in turn are made of a bundle of battery cells.
-The battery cells use lithium ion chemistry to store and release electrical current.
-The lithium ion cells are identical to those used in popular electric vehicles.
-For example, the LG Home Battery uses the same cells that LG provides to Chevrolet for the Volt, and the Tesla Powerwall uses the same cells that Tesla uses in the Model S. In addition to batteries, a home battery contains a battery management system, which controls the charge and discharge of the battery and also monitors the health of each battery cell.
+The battery inside a home battery includes several battery modules, which in turn are made of a bundle of battery cells.
+The battery cells use lithium-ion chemistry to store and release electrical current.
+The lithium-ion cells are identical to those used in popular electric vehicles.
+For example, the LG Home Battery uses the same cells that LG provides to Chevrolet for the Volt, and the Tesla Powerwall uses the same cells that Tesla uses in the Model S. In addition to batteries, a home battery contains a battery management system, which controls the charge and discharge of the battery and monitors the health of each battery cell.
 Some home batteries also include a dedicated inverter to convert DC electricity from the battery into AC electricity for use in the home.

 Yes.
-Home batteries come in a number of sizes.
-Most models are modular, meaning that they can be combined together to create larger systems.
+Home batteries come in several sizes.
+Most models are modular, meaning that they can be combined to create larger systems.
 For example, LG’s Home Battery ranges in size from 6 kWh to 18 kWh, in 3 kWh increments.
 In this way, home batteries are like many of the appliances in your home, from air conditioners to water heaters: they vary in size and can be sized to fit your needs.

 Home batteries differ in a few key ways.
 In addition to size, the cycle life of a home battery is key to understanding its use case.
-For example, an LG Home Battery can be charged and discharged 400 times per year for 10 years, whereas the 10 kWh Tesla Powerwall can only be cycled 50 times per year.
+For example, a Sonnen can be cycled 10,000 times, making it great for self-consumption of solar energy over 25 years (approximately the useful life of solar panels).
+The Tesla Powerwall can by cycled daily for 10 years or more, making it good for self-consumption, time-of-use optimization, and backup power.
 The difference is key.
-The LG is intended to provide backup power and be used on a daily basis, to store and use your own solar energy or provide grid services.
-The 10 kWh Tesla Powerwall, on the other hand, is only intended for backup power.
+For example, older lead acid batteries only have 5 year lifespans and require lots of maintenance, while advanced energy storage systems last longer and require no maintenance.
 Second, some home batteries can only be installed with a new solar installation, whereas others can be seamlessly retrofitted to an existing solar installation.
-For example, the Tesla Powerwall can only be installed with a particular inverter made by a power electronics company called SolarEdge, and it can only be installed on a new solar installation, whereas the LG Home Battery can be installed and integrated with a new or any existing solar installation.
+For example, the Mercedes home battery can only be installed with particular solar inverters, and it can only be installed on a new solar installation, whereas the Tesla Powerwall 2 AC can be installed and integrated with a new or any existing solar installation.

-In most cities and utilities, you need a permit to install a home battery.
-As you can imagine, dealing with that on your own can be a nightmare.
-Luckily, Swell and your Swell-approved installer will handle everything for you, including obtaining any permits you need from your city or utility.
+In most cities, you need a permit to install a home battery.
+Swell and your Swell-approved installer will handle everything for you, including obtaining any permits you need from your city or energy company.
 All you have to do is sit back and relax.